SubhadityaMukherjee/AI-knowledge-base/docs/KB/quotes.md

 we really want to do.
 Far too many of us have pushed aside our aspirations because we believe we don't have time or don't have the right to pursue them."

-- "Too often we hand over the reins, allowing others to imprison us with their own agendas and urgent fires that need putting out.
-We think we don't have control over how our day runs, but we do.
-We've simply forgotten that we have the ability to choose to spend time on our own priorities."

 - "Have you ever experienced that feeling of having no control over your day?
 As if your world is so rigid and made up of so many rules you don't really get to choose the life you live?
 That, my friend, is learned helplessness."

-- "It's not reality2 that makes us feel stuck; it's the lens we use to view the world."

 - "We want to believe our kids need us, and sometimes in the busy rush of our everyday life, we forget they are capable of being more independent."